520. BIOGRAPHICAL SKETCH |

 Dr. Victor Miguel Ponce has completed 36 years on the civil engineering faculty at San Diego State University (SDSU), California (1980-2016).
 His areas of expertise are: (1) computational hydraulics and hydrology, surface-water hydrology, environmental hydrology, sedimentation engineering; and online hydraulic and hydrologic engineering; (2) open-channel hydraulics, flood hydrology, drought hydrology, hydroclimatology, ecohydrology, and ecohydroclimatology; and (3) environmental impact assessment, sustainability of groundwater and sustainable development.
 He has 49 years of experience as a civil engineer, 47 years in academia, and 40 years as a university professor in Colorado and California.
 He earned M.S.
 (1970) and Ph.D.
 (1976) degrees at Colorado State University, achieved the rank of full professor at San Diego State in 1983, and held the office of civil engineering department chair during the period 1989-92.

 He teaches Applied Hydraulics, Applied Hydrology, and Open-channel Hydraulics at the undergraduate level, and, at the graduate level, Computational Hydraulics and Hydrology, Environmental Hydrology, Surface-water Hydrology, Sedimentation Engineering, and Advances Topics in Water Engineering, with topics in online computing and hydromodification.
 Dr. Ponce's extensive research and teaching experience led to the publication of Engineering Hydrology: Principles and Practices (Prentice Hall, 1989).
 The second, online edition of Engineering Hydrology: Principles and Practices was released in 2014.
 In addition, Dr. Ponce has completed, also in 2014, the online book Fundamentals of Open-channel Hydraulics and its translation into Spanish (2015).
-Dr. Ponce has also webpublished a Fortran text and is the author of two hundred and sixty-six (295) online scripts for hydrologic, hydraulic, and sediment transport calculations, open to the world at-large.
-His Visualab, established in 2001, is a premiere world-class facility for online data/media research/teaching/service, with two-hundred and ninety-seven (297) videos available to the world at-large, through both YouTube ® and native servers.
+Dr. Ponce has also webpublished a Fortran text and is the author of three hundred and thirty-seven (337) online scripts for hydrologic, hydraulic, and sediment transport calculations, open to the world at-large.
+His Visualab, established in 2001, is a premiere world-class facility for online data/media research/teaching/service, with thre-hundred and three (304) videos available to the world at-large, through both YouTube ® and native servers.

 Dr. Ponce recently participated (June 12-13, 2016) at the Conference "Water and Climate Initiative," convened by Colorado State University, Fort Collins (USA) (CSU).
 Thirty experts were selected worldwide to prepare the agenda to enable CSU to effectively compete in the areas of teaching and research in water engineering on a global basis.